 Tip: If you’re able, keep your camera on.
 You’ll feel more connected in the conversation, and it’ll be more likely that the speaker will remember you.

 It can be tough to take a leap and buy a pass to your first virtual legal conference.
-But in-person conferences aren’t happening again anytime soon.
-And with the tools and technology available today, the experience is far more engaging and enriching than you might expect.
+Thankfully, with the tools and technology available today, the virtual and hybrid legal conference experience is far more engaging and enriching than you might expect.

 Categorized in: Clio